Good Practices for designing an email signature

 You can set the image width to the required size

-To insert a banner image or static profile photo in the signature template, drag and drop the 'Banner' image component into the design area.
+To insert a banner image or static profile photo into the signature template, select the table cell and choose 'Insert Image' from the dropdown menu

-Upload the image either from the local computer or use an online picture and click the 'Apply' button
+Upload the image either from your local drive or by using an online URL, then click the 'Apply' button.

 Set the image width to the required size